Jamf-Concepts/wallpaper-designer/README.md

 ### Optional – Noting wallpaper deployment in an extension attribute

-To help keep track which devices have a wallpaper deployed via the app, you can create a mobile device extension attribute.
+If you want to keep track of which devices have a wallpaper deployed via the app, you can create a mobile device extension attribute.
 If the attribute exists, Wallpaper will write the current date there any time it deploys a wallpaper to the device.

-Go to Settings --> Device Management --> Extension Attributes, then click New and apply the following settings:
+In the Jamf Pro console, go to Settings --> Device Management --> Extension Attributes, then click "New" and apply the following settings:

 - **Display Name:** "Wallpaper Applied"
 - **Data Type:** "Date (YYYY-MM-DD hh:mm:ss)"
 - **Inventory Display:** Select whichever page you prefer
 - **Input Type:** "Text Field"

+&nbsp;

 ## Startup